One of the best ways to develop your business, is to learn from what already works.

-It’s about using what works for others as a source of creative inspiration, for your own marketing.
+It’s not about copying.
+It’s about using what works for others, as a source of creative inspiration for your own marketing.
 Allow me to explain.

-1. Think of the last service you paid for (or product, if you sell products.)
-What were the main motivators, which persuaded you to buy it?
-How can you uniquely incorporate these persuasive factors, into the marketing of your products or services?
+1. Think of the last product or service you paid for.
+Now ask yourself, what were the main motivators, which persuaded you to make that purchase?
+Look for a way to uniquely incorporate those persuasive factors into the marketing of your own products or services.

 2. Think of the last time you recommended a product or service to your friends.
-What were the key factors, which motivated you to give it your word of mouth endorsement?
-How can you uniquely incorporate them into your business, so you earn more word of mouth referrals?
+What were the key factors that motivated you to give it your endorsement?
+Look for ways to uniquely incorporate them into your business, so you attract more word of mouth referrals.

-3. Think of the last blog post, which you shared with your social networking contacts.
-What was it about that post or the person who wrote it, which motivated you to share it?
-How can you uniquely build that into your own blogging, so more people share your content?
+3. Think of the last newsletter you read, which inspired you to make a purchase, click a link, email the sender, etc. What was it about that newsletter [or the person who wrote it], which motivated you to take action?
+Look for ways to uniquely build that into your own newsletter, so more people take action when they read it.

 Learning is more valuable than copying

-The real value of this approach, comes when you learn from what already works and then incorporate your version of it into your work.
-A well known example of this, was the way Steve Jobs studied the design of sports cars for inspiration.
+A well known example of this approach came from Steve Jobs.
+When designing the first iMac computers, Jobs studied the design of sports cars for inspiration.
+Apparently, people would see him in the Apple parking lot, looking at the lines and curves of sports cars.
 His machines didn’t look like cars, but the ‘design lines’ of some Apple products were influenced by them.

 The key thing to remember is that the value comes from learning, not copying.
 Look at what works and search for the lessons behind it.
 If you fully embrace this idea, it will be a powerful development tool for both you and your business.Let's grow your business!
 I can help you build a more successful business, increase your sales and boost your profits.
 To find out how, read this.